bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

-Retrieves a character object by SteamID or SteamID64.
+Retrieves a character object by SteamID or SteamID64 from currently connected players.

 **Parameters**